kundajelab/chipseq_pipeline/README.md

 For ChIP-Seq pipeline, there are many species specific parameters like indices (bwa, bowtie, ...), chrome sizes, sequence file and genome size.
 If you have multiple pipelines, it's a hard job to individually define all parameters for each pipeline.
 However, if you have a species file with all species specific parameters defined, then you define less parameters and share the species file with all other pipelines.

+If species file is not defined, pipeline looks for species.conf in the BDS script directory and working directory.
+Your configruation file is also treated as one of the species files.

+You can override any parameters defined in the species file by adding them to command line argument or configuration file.

 ```
 $ bds chipseq.bds ... -species [SPECIES] -species_file [SPECIES_FILE]
 ```